uniform

 • Dark brown single-breasted cardigan or V-necked jumper with School logo in plain knit

-• Dark brown pleated skirt no shorter than knee length and worn with dark brown or fawn tights or white socks
+• Dark brown pleated skirt no shorter than knee length and worn with dark brown or fawn tights or brown or white socks

 • Dark brown trousers may be worn instead of the skirt, worn with dark brown, black or fawn socks.